Coach Accelerator Programme

 We want to accelerate the development of outstanding coaches, capable of coaching athletes to become World and/or Olympic champions.

-See the Coaches who make up the 2013 Group at the bottom of this page.
+See the coaches who make up the 2014 group at the bottom of this page.

 This is an individual and group programme over three years incorporating 10 residential camps, individual performance and development plans, a mentoring programme and regular performance reviews.